 1. An Easy Breezy Budget-Friendly Escape

 Skip the pricey plane ticket and the hassles of flying.
-Atlantic City is easily accessible by transit companies like Megabus, which offer roundtrip tickets from Manhattan for as low as $30.
+Atlantic City is easily accessible by public transit, which offer roundtrip tickets from Manhattan for as low as $30.
 And with quality hotel packages starting at $69 per night, including food, entertainment, and waterfront views, we say it’s a sin not to go to AC.

 Before a day of play, enjoy a peaceful morning stroll along the Atlantic City Boardwalk, dating back to 1870 and considered to be the grandfather of boardwalks.
 While Las Vegas is landlocked, gridlocked and overrun with tourists, the seaside esplanade makes AC a relaxing pedestrian-friendly destination year round.
 You can also pick up a bike at B&K and go for a cruise along the scenic four-mile boardwalk.
-Rentals are $8 for the first hour and $1 for each additional 15 minutes.
+Rentals are $9 for the first hour and $1 for each additional 15 minutes.
+Open from 6:45AM- 12:00PM daily.

 4. The Wind Farm